-There are so many variables and factors involved that I can’t give you a set answer as to how often you should water your houseplants.
+So many variables and factors are involved that I can’t give you a set answer as to how often you should water your houseplants.
 For instance, I watered my houseplants in San Francisco and Santa Barbara differently than I do in Tucson where I now live.

 2 Most Common Reasons Houseplants Don’t Thrive

 1.)
 Over watering or under watering.
 Too much water = no oxygen to the roots, leading to root rot.
 Not enough water and the roots dry out.
 Most beginning houseplant gardeners tend to water their plants too much, ie too often.

 2.)
 Right plant wrong place.
 Specific plants have specific requirements.
 A Ficus benjamina won’t survive in low light and high light exposure next to a window could cause a Golden Pothos to sunburn.

 Here are variables that come into play when determining a watering schedule.
 You should think about these things before and while watering your plants.
 Be sure to check the FAQs section towards the end for more info.